fengweijp/konsole/backlog.md

   - issuehunt: # Replace with a single IssueHunt username
   - otechie: # Replace with a single Otechie username
   - custom: # Replace with up to 4 custom sponsorship URLs e.g., ['link1', 'link2']
+ - SplitTop and SplitBOttom should be SplitHorizontal() and Vertical returning top and bottom, and left and right respectively. (consider if this is worth doing)

 ## BUSY NOW vers 4.0.1